Sahandfer/AIOps/README.md

 > This is the group project for ANM2020.

+## Guide

+### Scripts
+- consumer.py --- script to submit our answers
+- concat.py --- script to make a single file for all data

+### Main program
+- main.py --- main python file that we can use for our submission
+- main.ipynb --- notebook to finish different parts of the task efficiently

 ## Problem statement

 > Root cause an anomaly for a microservice-based software system.